aboutcode-org/scancode-licensedb/README.rst

 ====================

-LicenseDB is likely the largest collection of software licenses available on earth and may be beyond.
+LicenseDB is likely the largest collection of software licenses available on Earth and maybe beyond.

-LicenseDB is a free and open database of mostly all the software licenses, in particular all the open source software licenses, with over 2000 curated licenses texts and their metadata.
+LicenseDB is a free and open database of mostly all the software licenses, in particular all the open-source software licenses, with over 2000 curated licenses texts and their metadata.

 LicenseDB is built from the ScanCode Toolkit license dataset.
 ScanCode Toolkit